bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ![Place My Order App city and state dropdowns](../static/img/angular/pmo-dropdowns.gif "Place My Order App city and state dropdowns")

-## Technical Requirements

-Create a reactive form with two formControls, `state` and `city`, and use the `formControlName` directive to bind the formControls to their select elements in the template.

 ## Setup

 Here's some code to get you started.
 Notice that: